guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

     class SM model
 ```

 *Fig. 1.
 Unified relabeling framework.
 Top: instance-level relabeling finds noisy data where model-v1 diverges from the original labels, then corrects them by human or LLM re-labeling.
-Bottom: prompt-level relabeling from LLM test-set badcases: the prompt is refined until LLM test accuracy saturates, then used once to batch-label the training set for the small model.*
+Bottom: the LLM-prompt loop.
+A dashed loop refines the prompt from the LLM's own test-set badcases until LLM test accuracy saturates; the converged prompt then batch-labels the training set for the small model.*

 #### 2.1 Initial Datasets